Skip to content

 Building good relationships from the get-go will give you an easier “in” when you need media coverage again.
 Stay in touch to keep your name top-of-mind and maintain familiarity.

-Using Meltwater to Find Journalists
+Using Meltwater to find journalists

 Meltwater’s media database gives you the most comprehensive access to journalists across all media outlets, including blogs, podcasts, newspapers, magazines, social media influencers, and more.
 Filter your results by industry, niche, or media type, get up-to-date contact information, and craft your pitch, all from a single interface.